With so many grill manufacturers on the market, how do you know you’re getting the best portable grill for your money?

 Stainless steel is also an option; however, the flavor it produces may not be satisfactory for some.

 3. Ease of Use

-As I mentioned, gas-powered grills are typically easier to use and more convenient compared to other portable grills.
+As I mentioned, gas-powered grills are typically easier to use and more convenient compared to other grills.

 Cooking on a coal grill takes practice to get the temperature, timing, and cooking method right.